Barnabas19/Dog-Photos-App/README.md

 **version 1.0.0**

-A simple web app using Ajax to request dog photos from an API
+A single-page website which fetches dog photos from a public API using AJAX

-This project was created to practise AJAX technology in the request for resources(dog photos) from an API on the internet.
+This repository was created as a means of practising AJAX technology in requesting for resources(dog photos) from a public API

 ---

 ## Contributor(s)

-Barnabas O. Babatunde <@Barnabas19>
+Barnabas Babatunde <@Barnabas19>

 ---